Raku/problem-solving/solutions/meta/CoC.md

 * We aim to be actively welcoming, friendly, respectful, and helpful to everyone interested in Raku and our shared community.

-* We discriminate on the ability to be a kind, positive member of our community.
+* We **only** discriminate on the ability to be a kind, positive member of our community.

 * Our standard of behavior is "awesome".
 LTA (Less Than Awesome) behavior can happen if you have a bad day.
 If your behavior is WBA (Way Below Awesome), we will call you on it.